kaillerareborn/kaillerareborn.github.io/README.md

 Our goal is to provide a comprehensive and updated list of documentation, resources and software.

-You can join us in the following platform:
+You can join us at:

 - [Discord](https://discord.gg/eRwtHDh)